 When applying to form a private company, you will be asked whether you prefer to include the word ‘limited’ or the abbreviation ‘ltd’ in the name.

-Each company must have a registered office in England or Wales, where they can receive mail and be formally served with legal proceedings should they be in breach of any agreements or laws.
+Each company must have a registered office in the country in which they are incorporated (Scotland, Northern Ireland, England or Wales), where they can receive mail and be formally served with legal proceedings should they be in breach of any agreements or laws.
 These addresses are usually used by Companies House and HMRC too, who may post reminders or important passwords and information to you.
 You can also opt for them to send this communication to a director’s home address.

 During the formation process, you will be asked to nominate a registered address, which will be visible to the public.
 Anybody can search for a company name and bring up personal details of directors which are displayed on WebCheck and other directories who take information from here.
 Many people opt to use a registered office service, which will allow you the use of an address whilst keeping your home address hidden from public view.
 Your registered office doesn’t need to be the same place in which you do business – it can even be a place you never visit and only use to receive mail which is forwarded to you or scanned electronically by email from the registered office’s reception staff.
 Many such services offer additional options such as a phone answering system too.